 Hawaii wage garnishment operates under both state law and federal protections.
 The Department of Taxation has direct authority, but rules under the Consumer Credit Protection Act also apply.

 Hawaii laws set limits and exemptions on garnishments, including union dues and household goods.
-Title III of the Consumer Credit Protection Act caps garnishments and ensures employees keep enough for basic needs.
-Employers must follow the lower limit of state or federal law.
+Title III of the Consumer Credit Protection Act provides a federal floor of protection, and employers must follow whichever state or federal rule gives the employee the greater protection.
+The Act also prohibits employers from discharging an employee solely because wages have been subjected to garnishment.

 Garnishment begins only after specific conditions are met.
 Taxpayers usually have opportunities to respond before their wages are garnished.